PimpTrizkit/PJs/README.md

 ```JavaScript
 pARE(true,myElement,"click",myCallbackFunc,true);
 ```
-...will simulate `pARCE` usage but without clearing the highlight from an accidental double click.
+...could be used to simulate `pARCE` usage but without clearing the highlight from an accidental double click.

 <h3>Return:</h3>